SimulatedGREG/electron-vue/docs/en/docs/migration-guide.md

 5. Run project in development mode \(`yarn run dev` or `npm run dev`\)
 6. Watch console for errors to fix

 Just as previously mentioned above, there isn't a full proof method for migrating to a new scaffold, but these are typically going to be the major steps to get you nearly all the way there.
+Make sure to check out the rest of the documentation as it will always reflect the current version of electron-vue.